Contributed by Rob Giampietro, principal at New York-based Project Projects.

 Project Projects designed an identity for the museum and a publication system for its in-house magazine, “Rufino.”
 In the identity, “Museo” is signified by an angled “M” that floats within each design at different positions.
 The resulting identity exists in a perpetually shifting state, subverting the assumed authority of the singular, monolithic institutional identity by offering one that is responsive, dynamic, and hybrid in its place.

 Project Projects is a design studio focusing on print, identity, exhibition, and interactive work with clients in art and architecture.
-The studio was founded in 2004 by Prem Krishnamurthy and Adam Michaels; Rob Giampietro joined as a principal in 2010.

-Follow Project Projects on Twitter.
+Follow the team on Twitter.